Importance of Urinary Health

 - Painful Bladder Syndrome

 As the name of the condition suggests, it causes discomfort in the bladder or lower belly.
-Commonly, it multiplies one’s urge to urinate, increasing it up to 60 times in a day.
+Commonly, it multiplies one’s urge to urinate, increasing it up to 60 times a day.
 Despite this, the bladder always feels full.
 This condition is rare, yet extremely discomforting and interferes with daily life.

 - Prolonged Bladder Pain